 How could I miss this opportunity to visit a country that has been the meeting point of East and West for more than 3 thousand years?
 Jordan is the land where Moses found the eternal water spring, where his brother Prophet Aaron was buried in Petra.
 If you go further down this is where King David came for recuperation at the Dead Sea and Jesus was baptized.

 The Romans roamed these deserts and built cities that rivaled with nothing less than Rome itself, the Arab tribes united here to throw the Ottoman Empire out (which by the way is the theme of Lawrence of Arabia movie where Peter O’Toole played the lead role).

-But all that is history, now this place is dangerously close to all the trouble in Middle East warned my well wishers.
+But all that is history, now this place is dangerously close to all the trouble in the Middle East warned my well-wishers.
 When everything else failed one of my close friends who is also a vegetarian warned me,

-“Even if the terrorist don’t get you, you will die of hunger as all they eat is meat in Middle East and you will get nothing vegetarian to eat in Jordan”
+“Even if the terrorist doesn’t get you, you will die of hunger as all they eat is meat in the Middle East and you will get nothing vegetarian to eat in Jordan”